Tips for Overcoming Loneliness | JED

 Tips for Overcoming Loneliness

-Loneliness is a feeling of sadness and low mood due to lack of companionship, close relationships, or feeling excluded.
+Loneliness is a feeling of sadness and low mood due to a lack of companionship, close relationships, or feeling excluded.
 Loneliness doesn’t mean being alone, though.
 You can be alone and not feel lonely, and you can feel lonely while not alone.
-Rather, loneliness is the perception of being alone, even if you have friends, family, coworkers, classmates, etc.
+Rather, loneliness is the perception or sense of being alone, even if you have friends, family, coworkers, classmates, etc. who care about you and who are in your life.

-This perception most often comes from the gap between conscious or unconscious expectations of what relationships will do for us and what they do provide us with in reality.
-It’s important to acknowledge that most people do come face to face with existential feelings of loneliness once in a while as a natural part of life, but persistent feelings of loneliness are concerning and can pave the way for mental health challenges, like depression.
+A sense of loneliness may come from a gap between our expectations of what people and relationships in our lives will provide for us (e.g., someone to talk to, to be there for us, to hang out with, someone we trust to share our feelings) and what they provide in reality.
+It’s important to acknowledge that most people do come face to face with feelings of loneliness once in a while as a natural part of life, but persistent feelings of loneliness are concerning and can pave the way for mental health challenges, like depression.
 The good news is that there are ways to overcome unwanted or persistent feelings of loneliness.

 There Are Different Kinds of Loneliness